 Concentration

-The Comparative Media Studies concentration requires four classes from the list of CMS required and elective classes.
-See possible areas of study below.
+The Comparative Media Studies concentration requires any four classes from the complete list of CMS required and elective classes that carry a HASS designation.

 Games and Interactive Media